douglasjarquin/capistrano-akamai/README.md

 # Capistrano::Akamai

 A capistrano plugin that can be used to purge or invalidate Akamai cache post deploy.
-Currently, it only provides one task, but in the idea is to generate dynamic lists of files based on the latest SCM changes.
+Currently, it only provides one task, but the idea is to generate dynamic lists of files based on the latest SCM changes.

 ## Tasks